Other criteria of discrimination

 A woman is refused outstanding balance insurance because she had a kidney transplant 15 years ago; a person applying for a nursing course who contracted hepatitis C in the past, has their application turned down; a person with cancer isn’t accepted on a short training course owing to their state of health; etc.

-By current or future state of health, we mean the current state of diagnosed physical or mental illness or the future or reasonably foreseeable state of health.
+By state of health, we mean the previous health status or medical history, the current state of diagnosed physical or mental illness or the future or reasonably foreseeable state of health.

 Cases of discrimination based on state of health must be examined in view of the worker’s ability to perform their job and any possible reasonable accommodations that must be made, in the case of chronic illnesses.